RyanT5/yl-training/content/post/module-G.md

 If you work with Cubs, you can see their badges [here](https://www.scouts.org.uk/cubs/activity-badges/).
 If you work with Scouts, you can see their badges [here](https://www.scouts.org.uk/scouts/activity-badges/).

 A balanced programme should have elements from all three themes in each term of meetings.
-Reflect on which themes your section has focused on most in the time you've been there and come up with some ideas for what you could do when meetings resume to diversify.
+Reflect on which themes your section has focused on most in the time you've been there and come up with some ideas for what you could do to diversify.

 ## Youth Shaped Scouting